The ANSC's Visitor Services phone number is 512-974-3888.

 No, the trails are designed to protect the wildlife and other sensitive ecological features.
 Leave no trace, protect and respect the ANSC site and the preserve land for the next visitor.
 Nothing may be removed from the parks or preserves.

 What can I do when I visit the Austin Nature & Science Center and the surrounding area?

 The ANSC is located next to the Zilker Nature Preserve that offers on-your-own hiking and exploration, It can be accessed at a trail head near the Visitor's Pavilion and at the back of the Birds of Prey exhibit during ANSC's regular business hours.
 Austin's Nature Preserve system offers many opportunities to enjoy nature hikes and nature based programming.

 Traveling nature and science related exhibits are hosted in the Visitor's Pavilion periodically with information, when available, on the Exhibits webpage.

 Special events (like Austin Nature Day, Fall Festival and other family friendly events) are hosted on site at various times during the year with information, when available, posted on the Events webpage.

-Adventure Experiences, Homeschool Adventure Skill Experiences, and Birthday Parties require registration/fees and must be scheduled.
+Adventure Experiences, Homeschool Skills Series, and Birthday Parties require registration and are fee based.
 For more information, please see ANSC's Camps and Programs webpage.